alexmoumtzis/data-structures/README.md

-# Data Structures Project 2 — Performance Comparison
+# Data Structures — Performance Comparison

 A comparative benchmarking study of **four data structures** for managing large integer datasets, measuring **insertion time**, **search time**, and **search depth** across datasets from 20 to 3,000,000 keys.

-> Course project — Technical University of Crete

 ---